ComputingStack/Uniview-OpenStack-Portal/README.md

 Step 3: Prepare mysql or maria database engine or reuse any of those pre-created

-Step 4: create database and user, grant the user to access the database
+Step 4: create database and user, grant the user to access the database from docker hosts

 Step 5: compose uniview.json and Docker service is up